 Visit the Astronomy web page for more details about course work related to astronomy.

 It is possible to graduate with honors in both degree programs.
+With a few additional physics courses, a double major with physics is also possible.

 The BA degree program is more suitable than the BS program if you are interested in teaching science at the secondary school level.
 Review the College of Education's Teacher Education Program website for more information.
 Iowa also offers a BS in Science Education.